modin-project/modin/docs/flow/modin/backends/index.rst

 it with the compiled queries to get the result.
 The query compiler object is immutable, so the result of every method is a new query compiler.

-The query compilers API is defined by the :doc:`BaseQueryCompiler <base/query_compiler>` class and may resemble the pandas API, however, they're not equal.
+The query compilers API is defined by the :py:class:`~modin.backends.base.query_compiler.BaseQueryCompiler` class and may resemble the pandas API, however, they're not equal.
 The query compilers API is significantly reduced in comparison with pandas, since many corner cases or even the whole methods can be handled at the API layer with the existing API.